 In practice, this means that your personal information may be retained for as long as you (or any beneficiary who receives benefits after your death) are entitled to benefit from the Fund and for a period of 10 years after closure of the Projects.

-The General Data Protection Regulation (GDPR) gives you important rights, including the right to access the personal information the services hold about you.
+The General Data Protection Regulation (GDPR) gives individuals important rights, including the right of access to the personal data that the Council holds about you.

-View further details on your information rights and how to exercise them.
+Click here for further information on your information rights and how to exercise them.

-In writing : Ty Elai, Dinas Isaf East, Williamstown, Tonypandy, CF40 1NY
+- In writing : Ty Elai, Dinas Isaf East, Williamstown, Tonypandy, CF40 1NY